matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 ## Alternatives

-Having signalling on Matrix and actual data separately, which unfortunately means the samples and the metadata possibly having different latency.
+* Have signalling on Matrix and actual data separately, which unfortunately means the samples and the metadata possibly having different latency.

+* Have sample events with `m.samples` as a subtype of `m.room.message` rather than an event type of its own right (After all, sample events will just be message events with special client handling).

 ## Security considerations